-DATE: May 20, 2015 то: Technical Advisory Committee FROM: TAC Funding and Programming Committee PREPARED BY: Joe Barbeau, Senior Planner (651-602-1705) SUBJECT: Scope Change Request for Hastings Transportation Enhancement Project REQUESTED ACTION: The City of Hastings requests modification of the scope of its Transportation Enhancement-funded project (SP# 130-090-004) in 2016 to reduce the project scope and some funding.
-RECOMMENDED MOTION: Recommend that the Transportation Advisory Board approve the request to modify the scope for the City of Hastings's Transportation Enhancement-funded project (SP# 130-090-004) with a reduction in requested federal funding.
+DATE: May 14, 2015

+TO: TAC Funding and Programming Committee

+PREPARED BY: Joe Barbeau, Senior Planner (651-602-1705)

+SUBJECT: Scope Change Request for Hastings Transportation Enhancement Project

+REQUESTED The City of Hastings requests modification of the scope of its Transportation Enhancement-funded project (SP# 130-090-004) in 2016 to reduce the project scope and some funding.

+RECOMMENDED Recommend that the Transportation Advisory Board approve the request to modify the scope for the City of Hastings's Transportation Enhancement-funded project (SP# 130-090-004) with a reduction in requested federal funding.